 Not all homeworking opportunities are scams.
 The following tips may help you to work out whether or not a homeworking opportunity is genuine:

-• avoid organisers that use only mobile numbers or email addresses such as '@hotmail'.
+- avoid organisers that use only mobile numbers or personal email accounts.
 This could be an indication that they are not a reputable trader.
 Look for a landline that can be traced and searched on the internet

-• be aware of pop-up advertisements and adverts on social media platforms on dubious homeworking websites that appear to offer 'cheap loans' to those who are 'in-between jobs'.
+- be aware of pop-up advertisements and adverts placed on dubious homeworking websites or social media platforms, that appear to offer 'cheap loans' to those who are 'in-between jobs'.
 They are likely to be scams

-• be aware of schemes or adverts that ask to use your bank account for any reason.
-This could mean you become what is called a 'money mule' and you could be breaking the law.
+- be aware of schemes or adverts that ask to use your bank account for any reason.
+This could mean that you become what is called a 'money mule', and you could be breaking the law.
 For more information see the Action Fraud website

-• be aware that some streets are 'No Cold Calling Zones', where residents do not wish to have cold callers at their door.
+- be aware that some streets are 'No Cold Calling Zones', where residents do not wish to have cold callers at their door.
 Look out for 'do not call' stickers.
-For more information on these, contact the Citizens Advice consumer service.
+For more information on these, contact the Citizens Advice consumer service / Advice Direct Scotland (contact details can be found at the end of this guide)

 HOMEWORKING SCAM: WHAT ARE MY RIGHTS AND WHO DO I REPORT IT TO?

-If you have been the victim of fraud via a homeworking scheme you can report it to Action Fraud or for advice call the Citizens Advice consumer service.
+If you have been the victim of fraud via a homeworking scheme you can report it to Action Fraud; for advice call the Citizens Advice consumer service / Advice Direct Scotland.
 If you have paid any money, contact your bank immediately.

-If you see advertisements for homeworking schemes that you think are misleading, you can refer them to the Advertising Standards Authority or you can report them to the Citizens Advice consumer service.
+If you see advertisements for homeworking schemes that you think are misleading, you can refer them to the Advertising Standards Authority or you can report them to the Citizens Advice consumer service / Advice Direct Scotland.
 The UK Code of Non-broadcast Advertising and Direct and Promotional Marketing (CAP Code) sets out the rules for non-broadcast advertisements, direct marketing communications and sales promotions.
 Section 20 of the code covers the Advertising Standards Authority's expectations of employment, homework schemes and business opportunities.

 IN THIS UPDATE